kenghweeng/fairest-of-them-all/disparate_mistreatment/README.md

 w_cons, acc_cons, s_attr_to_fp_fn_test_cons  = train_test_classifier()
 ```

 Notice that setting all values to 0 in _sensitive_attrs_to_cov_thresh_ means that the classifier should achieve 0 covariance between the sensitive feature (s1) value and distance to the decision boundary for the points misclassified as false positives.
-Refer to Section 4 of our <a href="http://arxiv.org/abs/1610.08452" target="_blank">paper</a> for more details.
+Refer to Section 4 of the <a href="http://arxiv.org/abs/1610.08452" target="_blank">paper</a> for more details.

 The results for the fair classifier look like this: